BasioMeusPuga/twitchy/README.md

     -s <username>                              Sync followed channels from specified account -w <channel name>                          Watch specified channel(s)

+    When playing:
+    m to attempt music identification with twitchecho q to quit

 **Examples**

 Using no argument while launching the script will check the status of every channel in the local database: